Shuyi02/ezrProject/README.md

 - Cmake
 - Eclipse for C++
 - Git
+- Eigen Library (e.g. as unpacked from zip)

 ##### How to (clone and compile)
 - clone into folder you desire *myEzr*